cincospenguinos/CircleGa/README.md

 - [ ] Make the ring larger--covering almost the whole screen
 	* It's hard to maneuver with too little space, and I'd like to explore having the ring be bigger
+- [ ] Figure out when the enemies will fire

 ### Art and Animation